NRDIS NRDIS - Federal Period

 Andover Townsman (AT) - May 12, 1922 - The houses on York street extension are all completed, sewers have been put in and at the present time the street and sidewalks are being finished.

 This house was not built as part of the Shawsheen Village development 1918 – 1924.
 The house is one of the survivors of Frye Village and was moved twice.
-The home was originally built on North Main Street near the "Croft" at #250 and was once owned by Henry Wardwell.
+The home was originally built at 248 North Main Street near the entrance of Caslte Heights.
+It was built in 1835 by Theodore Barnard. and then owned by Henry Wardwell.

 July 23, 1880 AA pg 3 - John Henderson is removing the “Wardwell house” from near the residence of George W. W. Dove to the corner in Frye Village, recently purchased of the heirs of the late Moses Nelson, and near the store.
 When completed, it will greatly improve the village and the removal of the building from its former location, gives a finer view from Mr. Dove’s house.

 September 3, 1880 AA pg 3 - John Henderson has completed the house recently removed to the Nelson land.

 The Wardwell house was then sited at the corner of Lowell St. at 340 North Main St,. facing east and would have been close to the front of the Post Office Building in the current Shawsheen Square.